 When you send a document to the Tribunal, there are rules that determine when it is considered to be officially “filed”.
 When a document is considered to be “filed” depends on how it is sent to the Tribunal, as set out below:

-- E-mail: if sent by e-mail, when the person sending the document receives an e-mail confirmation from the Tribunal, but if the e-mail confirmation indicates a time after 5 p.m., filing will be considered to have occurred the next day; and
+- E-mail: if sent by e-mail, it is considered filed when the person sending the document receives an e-mail confirmation from the Tribunal.
+If the e-mail confirmation indicates a time after 5 p.m., filing will be considered to have occurred the next day; and

-- Personal delivery; if sent by hand delivery, courier, or mail, on the date of receipt stamped on the document by the Tribunal.
+- Personal delivery: if sent by courier or mail, on the date of receipt stamped on the document by the Tribunal.

 Are there any documents that I do not have to disclose to the other parties?

-This form of privilege protects documents prepared for the purpose of the case.
-When you are representing yourself, any documents you prepare yourself for the hearing most likely do not need to be disclosed to the other parties.
-This privilege generally includes notes from interviews, statements, memoranda, correspondence, briefs, notes to yourself of mental impressions and/or personal beliefs.
+This protects documents prepared for the purpose of the case.
+When you are representing yourself (i.e. you do not have a lawyer), any documents you prepare yourself for the hearing most likely do not need to be disclosed to the other parties.
+This generally includes notes from interviews, statements, memoranda, correspondence, briefs, notes to yourself of mental impressions and/or personal beliefs.

-This form of privilege encourages parties to mediate or settle by protecting any evidence of an attempted settlement and communications made by either party during the settlement discussions.
-Any letters or e-mails that are attempts to reach a settlement with the opposing party do not have to be shared or disclosed.
-As well, neither side is allowed to use any evidence given during mediation before the Tribunal.
+This encourages parties to mediate and come to an agreed upon settlement by protecting any evidence of an attempted settlement and communications between the two parties during mediation discussions.
+Any letters or e-mails that are part of attempts to reach a settlement with the other party do not have to be shared or disclosed at a hearing.
+Neither side is allowed to use any evidence given during mediation before the Tribunal.

 Once I have submitted my documents, witness list and summaries to the Tribunal, will these be considered as evidence by the Tribunal Member at my hearing?

-No. The documents that you file at the Tribunal are not evidence that will be relied on in deciding your case unless you introduce the documents at the hearing through your own testimony or that of another witness.
-In the normal course, every document must be identified and introduced as evidence through the oral testimony of a witness at the hearing.
-You will need to identify and explain, through your own evidence or that of a witness, how each document relates to your experience of discrimination.
+No. The documents that you file at the Tribunal will not be relied on as evidence in deciding your case until you present the documents at the hearing, either through your own oral testimony or another witness’s.
+Typically, every document must be identified and introduced as evidence through oral testimony.
+You or the witness will need to identify and explain how each document relates to your experience of discrimination.

 Can the Tribunal refuse to hear my witnesses or to consider my documents?